Art Scene in the Burg

 Amherstburg's Community Mosaic Mural depicts stacked hands, symbolizing unity.

-In 2021, the Amerstburg Community Mural Project was held virtually due to the pandemic that began in 2020.
+Community Mosaic Mural Project (320 Richmond St.) In 2021, the Amerstburg Community Mural Project was held virtually due to the pandemic that began in 2020.
 Amherstburg proved stronger than ever in their efforts to support local business, not-for-profits and engage in caremongering groups through social media.
 Amherstburg community members came together and connected virtually to design pieces of art that were put together to create the beautiful mural that can be seen on the walls of the Amherstburg Community Hub today.

-Range Light by Dennis White - Kings Navy Yard Park (252 Dalhousie St.)
+Range Light by Dennis White – Kings Navy Yard Park (252 Dalhousie St.) Dennis White reimagined KNYP’s range light, painting all five of the panels.

 The paintings depict scenes from the past that would have surrounded the range light in its location in the park throughout history.
 A few of these pictures include boat building and rope making, the Canada Customs dock, along with the Boblo dock.